 But you can also manually upload account statements if you don’t feel comfortable giving Sage access to your bank accounts – a nice bit of flexibility.
 The other big aspect to Sage is that for U.K. business owners, it can automatically calculate and submit your VAT returns to HMRC, meaning you don’t have to work out the right returns by yourself.

 In general, Sage saves business owners a lot of time and frustration in trying to figure out the intricacies of accounting for themselves.
-Instead, it lets them focus on actually running their business.
+Instead, it lets them focus on actually running your business.

 Sage Review: Features